ben-ng/minifyify/Readme.md

 [![Build Status](https://travis-ci.org/ben-ng/minifyify.png?branch=master)](https://travis-ci.org/ben-ng/minifyify) [![Downloads](https://img.shields.io/npm/dm/minifyify.svg)](https://npmjs.com/package/minifyify) [![Dependency Status](https://david-dm.org/ben-ng/minifyify.svg)](https://david-dm.org/ben-ng/minifyify)

+## WARNING: Unmaintained!

+I have stopped writing Javascript full-time, and therefore do not use Minifyify anymore.
+While I will continue to accept pull requests and keep the test suite running, you should consider better-maintained alternatives.
+Thank you for your support!

+## Why use Minifyify?

 Before, browserify made you choose between sane debugging and sane load times.
 Now, you can have both.

 Minifyify is a browserify plugin that minifies your code.
 The magic?
 The sourcemap points back to the original, separate source files.